ICRAR/libprofit/docs/convolution.rst

 and on the libraries available on the system, different convolver types will be available to be used:

-* :class:`BruteForceConvolver` is the simplest convolver.
+* :enumerator:`BRUTE_OLD` is the simplest convolver.
   It implements a simple, brute-force 2D convolution algorithm.
+* :class:`BRUTE` is a brute-force convolver
+  that performs better that :enumerator:`BRUTE_OLD`, but still implements simple, brute-force 2D convolution.
+It is the default convolver used by a :class:`Model` that hasn't been assigned one, but requires one.
-* :class:`FFTConvolver` is a convolver
+* :enumerator:`FFT` is a convolver
   that uses Fast Fourier transformations to perform convolution.
-  Its complexity is lower than the :class:`BruteForceConvolver`, but its creation can be more expensive.
+  Its complexity is lower than the :enumerator:`BRUTE`, but its creation can be more expensive.
-* :class:`OpenCLConvolver` is a brute-force convolver
+* :enumerator:`OPENCL` is a brute-force convolver
   implemented in OpenCL.
-  It offers both single and double floating-point precision and its performance is usually better that that of the `BruteForceConvolver`.
+  It offers both single and double floating-point precision and its performance is usually better that that of the :enumerator:`BRUTE`.

 Creating a Convolver
 --------------------